Doctor Who Magazine: Death's Head & Incomplete Death's Head (1989–1993)

-This was essentially the end of original stories in Death's Head initial run.
-However, the character was rebooted as Death's Head II for inclusion in Marvel UK's next wave of titles.
+The Death's Head publication was cancelled at issue 10 (September 1989), but the character was rebooted as Death's Head II for inclusion in Marvel UK's next wave of titles.
 Commissioned by the new editor Paul Neary, Death's Head II replaced the original character with a new version created by Dan Abnett, Andy Lanning, and Liam Sharp.
-In an autumn 1992 interview with Comic World, Neary was dismissive about the original character, saying 'I didn't think there was much future in Transformers-style robots and I thought we could do an awful lot better."
-He produced some sample sketches of how he wanted the character to look, and Liam Sharp's demo artwork gave the project 'a kickstart'.
 Death's Head II launched with issue 1 in March 1992, and ran for four monthly issues.

-Fourth Doctor Who crossover: The Incomplete Death's Head – Death's Head II was an immediate success, which meant Neary was ordered to create more titles.
+Death's Head II was an immediate success, which meant Neary was ordered to create more titles.
 The simplest way to do this quickly was to reprint the original Death's Head comic series.
 The job was given to editor John Freeman.
-'Paul was ordered to come up with more Death's Head titles,' said Freeman 'and the easiest way to do that was to reprint the original series.
-That didn't mean he liked it...
-I suggested the "wraparound story" featuring DHII to help convince him'.
 The series – which ran for twelve issues – was called The Incomplete Death's Head (January – December 1993).
-However, it did not only repeat the original series, but also included a number of other Death's Head strips from Marvel publications, pretty much in order of release, the exception being The Transformers stories and The Body in Question series.
-Accordingly, the twelve issues of The Incomplete Death's Head included everything else from "High Noon Tex" through to the Marvel Comics Presents story "The Deadliest Game", as well as beginning (issue 1) and ending (issue 12) with the two Doctor Who Magazine strips "The Crossroads of Time" and "Party Animals" – now colourised from their original black and white.
-Strangely, the publication also incorporated a non-Death's Head story early-run (issues 4 and 5), the Doctor Who Magazine comic strip "Keepsake" (DWM 140; September 1988) once again starring the Seventh Doctor, and once again colourised.
-This was possible due to way the whole series was framed with the wraparounds, with Death's Head II witnessing these past events in an effort to learn more about his original incarnation.
-In this way, the Doctor's status of arch-nemesis of the original Death's Head is heightened even before "Time Bomb" appears in issue 9 – the only original Death's Head series strip featuring the Doctor.
-Indeed, the final few pages of the final issue – as an untitled coda – have a fourth encounter with the Doctor, specially produced for the publication.
+However, it did not only repeat the original series, but also included a number of other Death's Head strips from Marvel publications; the twelve issues of The Incomplete Death's Head included everything else from "High Noon Tex" through to the Marvel Comics Presents story "The Deadliest Game", as well as beginning (issue 1) and ending (issue 12) with three colourised Doctor Who Magazine strips "The Crossroads of Time", "Time Bomb!" and "Party Animals".
+The publication also incorporated a non-Death's Head story early-run (issues 4 and 5), the Doctor Who Magazine comic strip "Keepsake" (DWM 140; September 1988) once again starring the Seventh Doctor, and once again colourised.
+The final few pages of the final issue – as an untitled coda – have a fourth encounter with the Doctor, specially produced for the publication.